vladbatushkov/gateway/src/gw-service/readme-phase1.md

 }
 ```

 - Add GraphQL Query as `Query.cs`.
-Just a mock result.
+Just a mock result for now.

 ```cs
 // Query.cs